Digital Twin in manufacturing plants can help to produce right the first time

-Handling large complex assemblies
+16. Handling large complex assemblies

 SkyReal was designed from the start to handle large databases of 100 000’s parts, to respect the hierarchy tree and naming conventions, and due to the power of the Unreal Engine, move all those parts easily around the screen.

-Selecting the right parts
+17. Selecting the right parts

-The key to working with large assemblies is selecting the right parts and the right hierarchy tree, SkyReal has extensive selection and manipulation tools to allow the user to effectively work on assemblies with 100 000’s of parts, selecting groups of parts to reach out the good level of details needed at a given moment.
+In his digital twin feature, SkyReal has extensive selection and manipulation tools to allow the user to effectively work on assemblies with 100 000’s of parts, selecting groups of parts to reach out the good level of details needed at a given moment.